 There are two unique training methods used.
-The first is called the Standing Stake, where the practitioner holds a motionless stnding position for long periods of time .
+The first is called the Standing Stake, where the practitioner holds a motionless standing posture for long periods of time .
 This is intended to increase the flow and accumulation of Chi.

-The second training method is using the spear as a way of developing explosive power in the hand strikes.
-The chinese spear is a very long flexible staff with a metal point and also colorful tassels at the tip which are used to distract the opponent.
-In Xing Yi a small bell is often attached to the tip as another training aid.
-The training exercise is to hold the spear with both extended arms, and using only the waisit, cause the spear to vibrate violently.
+The second training method is using the spear as a way of developing explosive power in hand strikes.
+The Chinese spear is a very long flexible staff with a metal point and also colorful tassels at the tip which are used to distract the opponent.
+In Xing Yi, a small bell is often attached to the tip of the weapon as another training aid.
+The training exercise is to hold the spear with both extended arms, and, using only waist power, make the spear vibrate violently.

-While this exercise can be extremely arduous and tiring, the Xing YI expert will use internal energy and can perform the exercise forquite a long time without becoming tired.
+While this exercise can be extremely arduous and tiring, the Xing YI expert who has developed internal energy can do the exercise for quite a long time without becoming tired.

-In addition to the Standing Stake, and training with the spear, Xing Yi practitioners practice the so called ” 5 elements” which are methods of striking, all of which are incorporated into a linear footwork pattern that is designed to focus the entire momentum of the body, along with intense mental concentration, into each strike.
+In addition to the Standing Stake, and training with the spear, Xing Yi practitioners practice the so-called ” 5 elements”, methods of striking, all of which are incorporated into a linear footwork pattern that is designed to focus the entire momentum of the body, along with intense mental concentration, into each strike.

 The Five Elements of Xing Yi

 Earth is the most basic element and represents stability.
-The techniques associated with earth are focused on rooting oneself to the ground in order to be immovable.
+Techniques focus on rooting oneself to the ground in order to be immovable.

 Water is the second element and is associated with flexibility.
-The water element is focused on using an opponent‘s momentum against them in order to take them down.
+The water element uses an opponent‘s momentum against them in order to take them down.